Cap-Haïtien: History

 The French occupied roughly a third of the island of Hispaniola from the Spanish in the early eighteenth century.
 They established large sugar cane plantations on the northern plains and imported tens of thousands of African slaves to work them.
 Cap‑Français became an important port city of the French colonial period and the colony's main commercial centre.
 It served as the capital of the French colony of Saint-Domingue from the city's formal founding in 1711 until 1770, when the capital was moved to Port-au-Prince on the west coast of the island.
 Two thirds of the 15,000 inhabitants in 1790 were enslaved peoples, the remaining one third made up of colonists (24%) and free people of colour (10%).
 After the slave revolution, this was the first capital of the Kingdom of Haiti under King Henri I, when the nation was split apart.

 The central area of the city is between the Bay of Cap‑Haïtien to the east and nearby mountainsides, as well as the Acul Bay, to the west; these are increasingly dominated by flimsy urban slums.
 The streets are generally narrow and arranged in grids.
 As a legacy of the United States' occupation of Haiti from 1915 to 1934, Cap‑Haïtien's north–south streets were renamed as single letters (beginning with Rue A, a major avenue) and going to "Q", and its east–west streets with numbers from 1 to 26; the system is not followed outside the central city, where French names predominate.
 The historic city has numerous markets, churches, and low-rise apartment buildings (of three–four storeys), constructed primarily before and during the U.S. occupation.
 Much of the infrastructure is in need of repair.
 Many such buildings have balconies on the upper floors, which overlook the narrow streets below.
-With people eating outside on the balconies, there is an intimate communal atmosphere during dinner hours.